-Based on family survey feedback, Manzanita returned to its robust, grade level, field trip offerings during the 21-22 school year.
+Based on family survey feedback, Manzanita continues with its robust, grade level, field trip offerings during the 22-23 school year.
 Scholars visited museums, tide pools, Ropes courses, aquariums, parks, STEM day conferences, Vandenberg Space Force Base, and apple orchards.
 During each field trip experience, MPCS scholars were provided with real world learning opportunities which correlated with grade level standards.
+Families and students alike communicated a strong commitment and desire for the "essential elective" programs which Manzanita will continue to grow and fund.
+Due to strong community demand, Manzanita also began the process of writing a material revision to its Charter for a Grade 7 and 8 program expansion.